 When growing a garden, especially fruits and vegetables, it is always a good idea to set up a protective fence barrier to keep out animals and to keep your garden contained.
-There are a variety of fences, both big and small, that will keep out gardeners.
+There are a variety of fences, both wide and small, that will keep out gardeners.
 A good fence will also allow you to spray down the perimeter and keep bothersome insects away from your garden.
 If you want to start a garden and have some extra money you may want to consider a fence to protect your garden both animals and the harsh elements.
 Setting up a taller fence will also protect your garden from strong winds and will provide the adequate amount of protection it needs.
 For plants that require a little more shade, placing plants against the edges of the fence is a great way to give plants a good amount of protection from the sun.

-A fenced in area will also allow it you section off certain plants that will need a variety of nutrients.
+A fenced-in area will also allow it you section off certain plants that will need a variety of nutrients.
 A fence corner can be devoted to one type of flower, fruit or vegetable with another corner for other plants.
 It will allow you to keep your gardening area neat and grow a variety of vegetable and fruits in a more precise manner.
 There are a variety of ways gardeners can use a protective barrier to their advantage to keep plants safe.
 Fences will keep away plant hazards and will come to protect and preserve plants.
 The only thing you would have to worry about is termite infestation when it comes wooden fencing.
-Gardening in a fenced in area will keep your garden contained and will give a good you a good idea in how much you can grow.
+Gardening in a fenced area will keep your garden contained and will give a good you a good idea of how much you can grow.